JGarnerDev/telephono-ecommerce/ReadMe.md

 ## Todos (client):

+- Use react memo to prevent needless rerendering
+- Cart Product count (in the nav) doesn't rerender when cart is updated
 - Make sure the 'load more' feature is working correctly with 7+ products
 - Refactor product rendering at Home view and Search component
 - Code update user account view